ArmstrongSubero/PIC16-Projects/README.md

 # PIC16 Projects

 Welcome to the **PIC16 Projects** repository!
 This repository contains a collection of projects and code examples for Microchip's PIC16 series microcontrollers.
-These projects are intended for hobbyists, engineers, and students who want to explore the capabilities of the PIC16 microcontrollers through hands-on experimentation.
+These projects are intended for makers, engineers, and students who want to explore the capabilities of the PIC16 microcontrollers through hands-on experimentation.

 ## Table of Contents
 - [Introduction](#introduction)